nest/nest-simulator/doc/README.rst

 With the following steps a full development environment is installed - even NEST 2.14.0.

-Change to the doc/ folder (if you’re not already there).
+Change to the doc/ folder in the source directory (if you’re not already there).

 ::